uuidjs/uuid/README_js.md

 - Uses cryptographically-strong random number APIs
 - Zero-dependency, small footprint

-⚠️⚠️⚠️ This is the README of the upcoming major version of this library.
-You can still [access the README of the current stable version](https://github.com/uuidjs/uuid/blob/v3.4.0/README.md). ⚠️⚠️⚠️

 ## Upgrading from v3.x of this Library

 The latest major version of this library is v7.x and the previous major version was v3.x.
 We